 At Mayo Clinic, research is integral to everything we do.
 From the laboratory bench to each patient's bedside, from training our own care providers to improving health for our global community, we are continuously striving to transform the practice of medicine, one piece of evidence at a time.
 Read about the Mayo Model of Research.

-Tags: advanced directive, Andrea Cheville, cancer, cardiology, clinical trials, Findings, HLHS, hypoplastic left heart syndrome, Mark Truty, News, pancreatic cancer, quality of life, radiation therapy, Research News Roundup, Robert Miller, women's health
+Tags: advance directive, Andrea Cheville, cancer, cardiology, clinical trials, Findings, HLHS, hypoplastic left heart syndrome, Mark Truty, News, pancreatic cancer, quality of life, radiation therapy, Research News Roundup, Robert Miller, women's health